Last updated on October 29, 2022

 Although the holding game strategy can be played from the bar point, the ideal position is actually your opponent’s 5-point.
 The bar point allows you to hit checkers coming into your opponent’s outer board.
 However, it doesn’t provide you with a safe landing point if one of your checkers are hit.
 Your opponent’s 5-point provides both advantages.
 It is deep enough to strike loose checkers in your opponent’s outer board.
 Additionally, it also provides a safe landing place if you are hit.
 The holding game strategy loses its effectiveness if your secure point is held lower in the board.
 For example, your opponents 4 or 3-points.
 This is because it’s difficult from that range to hit blots in the outer board with a direct hit.
 A direct hit is a roll of 1 to 6.

 When using the holding game strategy, you should try to maximize contact, simply because your chances in a pure race are too slim.
 Your best chance to win these games is to hit an opponent’s checker and trap them in your home board.
 If you can hold them there long enough or hit another checker, you can recover from the deficit in the race.
-Try to transform the game into a complicated struggle with multiple holdings and or blot-hitting contest.
+Try to transform the game into a complicated struggle with multiple holdings and a blot-hitting contest.
 If you are behind in the race, this is your best chance to win the game.

 An added crucial element of the holding game strategy is the opponent’s checker distribution in their outer board.
 If the only secure points the opponent has are the 8 and 13, at times they will leave a shot when they bring the checkers into the outer board.
 If your opponent has established more secure points in their outer board, your chances of hitting decline considerably.